George-lewis/DVDBounce/README.md

 ## Installation

+### Option One: Download a precompiled release
+Note, this only applies to you if:
+- Your architecture is x64
+- You use Windows or Linux

+Releases can be found under the [release tab](https://github.com/George-lewis/DVDBounce/releases)

+### Option Two: Compile

 **DVDBounce** is made in C++ with *SFML* using the package manager *Conan* and build tool *CMake*, for ease of compilation I recommend acquiring all of these tools.

 1. Acquire a C++ compiler, Conan, and CMake